dmcglinn/quant_methods/assignments/univariate_models.md

             }
 ```

-Compare your qualatitive assessment of which variables were most important in each model.
+Compare your qualitative assessment of which variables were most important in each model.
 Does it appear that changing the error distribution changed the results much?
 In what ways?

 3\.
 Provide a plain English summary (i.e., no statistics) of what you have